wpgeeks/wp-most-popular/readme.txt

 = What are the minimum requirements for the plugin? =

-You will need a web server or shared host that supports a version 5 or newer of PHP.
+You will need a web server or shared host that supports PHP version 5 or newer.
 Javascript is also required to log post views.

 = Why does the plugin use Javascript to track the post views? =